Euro zone lending inches up but money supply growth slows

 They respectively grew by 1.0 percent and 0.4 percent year-on-year in August, or 10 basis points faster than July's figures, which had been revised down last week.

-The ECB has been pointing to healthier lending as evidence that its 60-billion-euros (£44.2 billion) a month quantitative-easing programme is working and has so far resisted calls to increase it in response to paltry inflation and turbulence in emerging economies.
+The ECB has been pointing to healthier lending as evidence that its 60-billion-euros ($67 billion) a month quantitative-easing program is working and has so far resisted calls to increase it in response to paltry inflation and turbulence in emerging economies.

 Growth in the two main measures of how much money is circulating in the euro zone, which influences inflation and is often an early indicator of future economic activity, however, lost momentum last month.